MicrosoftDocs/powerapps-docs/powerapps-docs/administrator/data-integrator-error-management.md

     > [!div class="mx-imgBorder"]
     > ![](media/ConnectionstestFlow5.png "Connections confirm access to entities")

-- Organizations – This is where you would specify the LE (Legal Entity ex: USMF) for Dyanmics 365 for Finance and Operations, the BU (Business Unit) for Dynamics 365 for Sales or the CDS organization name.
+- **Organizations**: this is where you would specify the LE (Legal Entity ex: USMF) for Dynamics 365 for Finance and Operations, the BU (Business Unit) for Dynamics 365 for Sales or the Common Data Service for Apps organization name.
 If you miss this step, you will get a message with the valid names corresponding to your application that you then need to plug-in under Organizations.

 ### Project validation errors